pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 # Overview of Tanzu Developer Portal plug-ins

-Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) has many pre-integrated plug-ins.
+Tanzu Developer Portal has many pre-integrated plug-ins.
 You need not configure the plug-ins.
 To use a plug-in, you must install the relevant Tanzu Application Platform component.

 Tanzu Application Platform has the following GUI plug-ins: